 Similar to conventional loans, FHA loans can be used in conjunction with other products.
 One such product is the FHA 203K Renovation Loan.
-This loan comes in two varieties, one known as a Streamline 203 K and the other known as a Full 203 K.
+This loan comes in two varieties, one known as a Limited 203 K and the other known as a Full 203 K.

-While there are various differences between these loans, the most significant difference is that the Full 203 K Loan allows for structural repairs, while the Streamline only allows for cosmetic repairs.
+While there are various differences between these loans, the most significant difference is that the Full 203 K Loan allows for structural repairs, while the Limited only allows for cosmetic repairs.
 You can reach more about these loans in the Renovation Tab at the top of the page.
 These loans are great tools to make repairs or renovations.

 Energy Efficient Mortgages (EEM) are federally recognized and provide the borrower with special benefits when purchasing a home that is energy efficient or can be made more energy efficient by the installation of energy saving improvements such as windows, doors, and insulation.
 EEM’s allow cost effective, energy saving measures to be financed within the first lien FHA mortgage.